 We haven’t probably even met (have we?) and I have already burdened you with so many expectations, haven’t I?
 You know how much I romanticize things.
 I know you’ll be just perfect (See? another expectation!).

-Or maybe none of my fantasies come true.
+Or maybe you are nothing as I have imagined.
 All I know is that you’ll be worth all the wait.
-So when do you plan your “dhappa”?